MossTeK/asteriskInstall/README.md

 ## Logging

-The script creates an `install.log` file to log the installation process.
+The script creates an `installLog.txt` file to log the installation process.
 Any errors encountered during the installation will be recorded in this file.

 ## Notes